html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-At this point everything is ready for graph visualization.
+---

-Lets create a basic node.
-For this purpose we create a method, that returns a data structure, which is expected in <a href="/canvas#add-node" target="_blank">addNode</a> method.
+Second, let's create a basic node.
+For this purpose we create a method that returns a data structure expected by the <a href="/canvas#add-node" target="_blank">addNode</a> method.

-The `createNode` method of `Application` class accepts parameters:
-- `name` is a text content of a node
-- `x` and `y` are node's coordinates,
-- `frontPortId` and `backPortId` are port identifiers.

-Port is a proxy element via
-which nodes are connected.
-It provides more flexibility at managing edges, unlike connecting nodes directly (although node element itself can be used as a port at the same time).

 {{< code lang="javascript" >}}
 class Application {